yuchen-lei/llm4tg/README.md

 # LLM4TG

-This project includes the source code for our paper "**Large Language Models for Cryptocurrency Transaction Analysis: A Bitcoin Case Study**".
+This project includes the source code for our work "**Large Language Models for Cryptocurrency Transaction Analysis: A Bitcoin Case Study**".
+If you find our work helpful for your research, please consider citing it as:

+  @article{lei2025large,
+    title={Large Language Models for Cryptocurrency Transaction Analysis: A Bitcoin Case Study}, author={Lei, Yuchen and Xiang, Yuexin and Wang, Qin and Dowsley, Rafael and Yuen, Tsz Hon and Yu, Jiangshan}, journal={arXiv preprint arXiv:2501.18158},
+    year={2025}
+  }

 ## Contents